MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 When you've finished, select **Analyze**.
 Your interactive risk chart appears.

-In step 2, you select a date range for past transaction data and explore how different risk scores affect metrics for the fraud catch rate and customer friction.
+In Step 2 of the Virtual Fraud Analyst, you select a date range for past transaction data and explore how different risk scores affect metrics for the fraud catch rate and customer friction.
 Select the line for a risk score in the bar chart, and examine the effect on your historical transaction data.
-Two sliders let you further refine your analysis in creating a model operating point.
-Use the **Transaction data** slider to adjust the risk range that is shown in the chart, and use the **Risk impact** slider to select a risk score between 0 (zero) and 100.
-In the transaction data drop-down list, you have three view options:
+Two sliders let you further refine your analysis when creating a model operating point.
+In the **Transaction data** pane, use the slider to adjust the risk range that is shown in the chart.
+In the **Risk impact** pane, use the slider to select a risk score between 0 (zero) and 100.
+In the **Transaction data** pane, use the dropdown for three view options:

 - Graph view – Percentage of transactions
 - Graph view – Total value of transactions